 Watch this video, Roadmap to Reform, which provides a summary of key achievements and highlights some critical gaps that need urgent Government attention.

 Our National Policy Platform is our guiding framework for change.
-The platform calls for three key pillars which, if in place, will create an environment for suicide prevention reform.
+The platform calls for four key pillars which, if in place, will create an environment for suicide prevention reform.
 These are:

 - A whole of government, whole of community approach, where suicide prevention becomes everyone’s business

 - Lived experience leadership, expertise and insights integrated into all aspects of suicide prevention

 - Accurate, reliable, timely data on suicide, which will help the sector drive change in policy and interventions for suicide prevention

 - A cohesive workforce strategy for suicide prevention, so that everyone involved has the training and skills they need